CloudAssessments/s3photoapp/README.md

 ### Environment Variable Reference

 **web-client:**
+- `PORT`:
+  - Default: "3000"
+  - Description: The port number to listen on
 - `FILTER_HOST`:
   - Default: "localhost"
   - Description: The host name of the url that the `photo-filter` service is listening on.